namhie/x1team/README.md

 bootScore combines the Underscores theme boiler template with Bootstrap 5 in a small starter theme for great WordPress projects.
 There are no settings in the customizer, no logo-uploader and no drag'n'drop. bootScore is 100% customizable by using the .php, .scss and .js files.
 Basic coding skills for editing are required.

-bootScore comes with seamless Bootstrap integration and full WooCommerce support with an integrated ajax offcanvas cart.
+bootScore comes with seamless Bootstrap integration and full WooCommerce support with an integrated ajax offcanvas cart

 ## Installation